-The governors will use the same criteria to rank the application as that listed above.
-The offer of a place at the school will be made by the LA on behalf of the governors.
-In the event of the governors deciding that a place cannot be offered parents will be offered the opportunity of placing their child's name on the waiting list.
+The Directors will use the same criteria to rank the application as that listed above.
+The offer of a place at the school will be made by the LA on behalf of the Trust's Directors.
+In the event of the Directors deciding that a place cannot be offered, parents will be offered the opportunity of placing their child's name on the waiting list.
 This does not prevent parents from exercising their right to appeal against the decision not to offer a place.
 Please refer to point 8.